ExVacuum/exvacuum.dev/content/projects/bevy_outline_post_process/index.md

 ![adaptive](threshold_10_adaptive.png)

-i created this effect to improve visual contrast in my [white (I)](@/projects/white_I/index.md) project, which is why i haven't added support for different colors
+i created this effect to improve visual contrast in my game project, which is why i haven't added support for different colors

 you're free to add it yourself though, probably wouldn't be too hard